Poor Secondary Characters

-Very often screenwriters will get their protagonists and antagonists DOWN in their scripts … But when it comes to the rest of their characters???
+Secondary characters and their relationship to your protagonist and antagonist can make or break your story.
+Very often screenwriters will get their protagonists and antagonists DOWN in their scripts … But when it comes to their secondary characters???
 EPIC FAIL.

 Why?
-Well, all too often it will simply be because those other characters are simply DULL.
-Those secondary characters may be just hanging around randomly; or they may feel underdeveloped, there only to serve the plot.
+Well, all too often it will simply be because those secondary characters are simply DULL.
+Secondary characters may be just hanging around randomly; or they may feel underdeveloped, there only to serve the plot.
 Basically: LE YAWN.

-This is never more obvious than with female characters in spec screenplays in my experience, so I thought I’d take a look at four of my favourite female secondaries and why they’re so great.
-Check out these lovely laydeez and learn from them:
+This is never more obvious than with female secondary characters in spec screenplays in my experience, so I thought I’d take a look at four of my favourite female secondary characters and why they’re so great:

 1) Gloria, WHITE MEN CAN’T JUMP (1992)